 Loose Brackets and Bands

-.
+wax.
 Alternatively, place wax over the braces to provide a cushion.
-If the problem is a loose band, save it and call us immediately to have it re-cemented or replaced.
+If the problem is a loose band, save it and call our emergency dentists immediately to have it re-cemented or replaced.

 Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
 Abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.